The 7 Best Balance Transfer Credit Cards of June 2025

 • High Regular APR: Once the intro period is up, the APR can get steep, so it’s crucial to pay off your balance before that happens to avoid losing the benefits of your rewards.
 (See Rates & Fees)

-• Shorter Intro Period: The 15-month intro APR period is decent, but if you’ve got a larger balance, you might need more time to pay it down.
+• Shorter Intro Period: The intro APR period of 15 months is decent, but if you’ve got a larger balance, you might need more time to pay it down.

 Real-Life Scenario: Maybe you’re someone who’s been chipping away at your debt but doesn’t want to give up earning rewards on new purchases.
 Chase Freedom Unlimited® lets you do both, making it a practical choice for balancing debt repayment with everyday spending.